Follow Italianism

 Expectation is to speed up trials

-The redistribution comes at a time of increasing lawsuits over Italian citizenship, especially among Brazilians seeking alternatives to the long wait at consulates.
+The redistribution occurs at a time of increased lawsuits seeking Italian citizenship, especially among Brazilians looking for alternatives to the long waits at consulates.

 With the task force, the expectation is for faster processing and a reduction in the backlog of cases.